Geriatric Medicine & Palliative Care Current Research

 The U.S. Department of Veterans Affairs (VA) Office of Research and Development is funding Hearing Impairment, Strategies, and Outcomes in Emergency Departments (Hear-VA).
 The study is assessing the benefit of hearing screening for emergency department patients and the impact of hearing assistive devices on ease of communication and preparation for discharge in individuals who have difficulty hearing.
 Dr. Chodosh leads this work with hearing experts Jan Blustein, MD, and Barbara L. Weinstein, PhD.

-Funded by the NIH and NIA, Enhanced Quality in Primary Care for Elders with Diabetes and Dementia (EQUIPED-ADRD) is developing and testing a panel management program for older patients with diabetes and Alzheimer’s disease and related dementia under the leadership of Caroline S. Blaum, MD, and Joshua Chodosh, MD, MSHS.
+Funded by the NIH and NIA, Enhanced Quality in Primary Care for Elders with Diabetes and Dementia (EQUIPED-ADRD) is developing and testing a panel management program for older patients with diabetes and Alzheimer’s disease and related dementia (DM-ADRD) under the leadership of Joshua Chodosh, MD, MSHS.
+Caroline S. Blaum, MD, who formerly co-led this study, continues to provide her consultative expertise.

 Individualized Care for Older Adults

-Cardiovascular Disease (CVD) Risk and Outcome Heterogeneity in Older Adults with Diabetes, a study co-led by Caroline S. Blaum, MD, and Hua Zhong, PhD, and funded by the NIH and NIA, seeks to provide evidence for individualizing care of older adults with prediabetes and diabetes by investigating their risks of CVD, its development, and subsequent disability.
+Cardiovascular Disease (CVD) Risk and Outcome Heterogeneity in Older Adults with Diabetes, a study led by Hua Zhong, PhD, and funded by the NIH and NIA, seeks to provide evidence for individualizing care of older adults with prediabetes and diabetes by investigating their risks of CVD, its development, and subsequent disability.

 Palliative Care and Kidney Disease